WolfgangWaltenberger/classroom/README.md

 # classroom
-All my public stuff used for teaching, master/PhD and thesis, etc.
+All my public stuff used for teaching, master/PhD theses, and whatnot.